radville/mbta-route-calculator/README.md

 # README

-This application retrieves data from the MBTA API and displays it at localhost:3000.
+This application retrieves data from the MBTA API.

 Created in Ruby 2.6.1.

 ### Decisions
 To see all MBTA light rail and heavy rail routes, go to localhost:3000/routes.
 I pull only these two types of routes when I make the request from https://api-v3.mbta.com/routes?filter[type]=0,1.
-Without filtering the request, it pulls much more data than is necessary for this application.
+Without filtering the request, it pulls more data than is necessary for this application.

-### Installing
+### Installing & Using the Application

 To get a development environment running: